 Override a default shortcode

-For example the details shortcode declaration in the script details.html might not fit your needs.
 To solve this we consulted the details shortcode documentation, which says

 Let’s get to work.

-1. $EDITOR layouts/_shortcodes/details.html.
-Note the underscore _ in _shortcodes.
+$EDITOR layouts/_shortcodes/details.html.
+Note the underscore_in_shortcodes.- Paste next

 {{- /* Get arguments. */}}